CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 As mentioned, any provider will offer features to support higher availability than can comparably be achieved in a traditional data center for the same cost.
 But these only work if you adjust your architecture.
 "Lifting and shifting" applications to the cloud without architectural adjustments or redesign will often result in lower availability.

-Be sure and understand the cost model for these features—especially for implementing them across the provider's physical locations/regions, where the cost can be high.
+Be sure and understand the cost model for these features, especially for implementing them across the provider's physical locations/regions, where the cost can be high.
 Some assets and data must be converted to work across cloud locations/regions, for example, custom machine images used to launch servers.
 These assets must be included in plans.

 * Infostructure